 The Board of Directors oversees risk to help ensure a successful business at the Company.
-While the Chairman and Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, and other members of the Company's senior leadership team are responsible for the day-to-day management of risk, the Board of Directors is responsible for appraising the Company's major risks and ensuring that appropriate risk management and control procedures are in place.
+While the Chairman and Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, and other members of the Company's senior leadership team are responsible for the assessment and day-to-day management of risk, the Board of Directors is responsible for assessing the Company's major risks and ensuring that appropriate risk management and control procedures are in place.

-The Company relies on a comprehensive risk management process to aggregate, monitor, measure, and manage risk.
-The risk management process is designed to enable the Board to establish a mutual understanding with management of the effectiveness of the Company's risk management practices and capabilities, to review the Company's risk exposure, and to elevate certain key risks for discussion at the Board level.
-The Company's risk management process is overseen by its Director of Internal Audit.
-The Director of Internal Audit regularly updates the Audit Committee on the Company's risk management process.
-The Chairperson of the Audit Committee then reports to the full Board on the risks associated with the Company's operations.
+The Company relies on a comprehensive enterprise risk management program to aggregate, monitor, measure, and manage risk.
+The Company's enterprise risk management program is designed to enable the Board to establish a mutual understanding with management of the effectiveness of the Company's risk management practices and capabilities, to review the Company's risk exposure, and to elevate certain key risks for discussion at the Board level.
+While the Board has the ultimate oversight responsibility for risk management processes, various committees of the Board composed entirely of independent directors, also have responsibility for aspects of risk management.
+The Board and its committees are kept informed by various reports on risk identification and mitigation provided to them on a regular basis, including reports made at the Board and Committee meetings by management.